LED Lights for Hospitals

 Hospitals have many lighting needs, indoors and outdoors.
 We can easily replace all your existing hospital lights – parking lots, garage canopies or exterior wall mounted wall packs.
 Inside, we can convert all your fluorescent lights over to LED – and eliminate all the strobing, flickering, humming with energy saving, UV free LED Lights.
 Ask us for a free hospital lighting plan, it’s free!

-What Types of Lights Are Used in a Hospital?
+What Types of Lights Will You Find in a Hospital?

 The lights vary by application and location.
-The lights used outdoors are typical of any commercial establishment, and a large part of the lights in hospitals interiors are general lighting that you can find in schools and other commercial offices, like panel lights, sconces and stairwell lighting.
+The lights used outdoors are typical of any commercial establishment.
+Many of the lights in hospitals interiors are general lighting that you can find in schools and other commercial offices.
+These include like panel lights, sconces and stairwell lighting.

 What Should You Look for in a Hospital Lighting Supplier?

-What Type of Fixtures Should Be Used for Hospital Lobby Lighting?
+What Type of LED Lights for Hospitals Should You Use for Lobby Lighting?

 LED panel lights or retrofit solutions with LED tubes or magnetic retrofit strips.